DKingAlpha/GPT-i18n/README.md

 1. Check the game [Beyond-All-Reason/language][BAR] for files layout and content format.
 2. Edit global vars in `translate.py`.
-3. Run `translate.py`
+3. `pip install openai tiktoken`, Run `translate.py` with recent `python3`.
-4. other languages will be generated in the output folder, preserving the original layout and order.
+4. Translated files in other languages will be generated in the output folder, preserving the original layout and order.
+Token limits are respected as well.

 ### Cost